 Near Landrum in Spartanburg County, South Carolina — The American South (South Atlantic)

 Location.
-35° 11.061′ N, 82° 9.293′ W. Marker is near Landrum, South Carolina, in Spartanburg County.
-Marker is at the intersection of Landrum Road (State Highway 14) and Earles Fort Road on Landrum Road.
+35° 11.121′ N, 82° 9.133′ W. Marker is near Landrum, South Carolina, in Spartanburg County.
+Marker is on Landrum Rd (State Highway 14), on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Landrum SC 29356, United States of America.
+Touch for directions.

 — Submitted March 1, 2009, by Brian Scott of Anderson, South Carolina.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 5, 2008, by Stanley and Terrie Howard of Greer, South Carolina.
-This page has been viewed 1,230 times since then and 48 times this year.
-Photos: 1, 2, 3, 4. submitted on September 5, 2008, by Stanley and Terrie Howard of Greer, South Carolina. • Kevin W. was the editor who published this page.
+This page was last revised on April 6, 2022.
+It was originally submitted on September 5, 2008, by Stanley and Terrie Howard of Greer, South Carolina.
+This page has been viewed 2,747 times since then and 41 times this year.
+Photos: 1, 2, 3. submitted on September 5, 2008, by Stanley and Terrie Howard of Greer, South Carolina. • Kevin W. was the editor who published this page.